Methylenedioxypyrovalerone: Use and effects

-When assayed in mice, repeated exposure to MDPV causes not only an anxiogenic effect but also increased aggressive behaviour, a feature that has already been observed in humans.
-As with MDMA, MDPV also caused a faster adaptation to repeated social isolation.

-A cross-sensitization between MDPV and cocaine has been evidenced.
-Furthermore, both psychostimulants, MDPV and cocaine, restore drug-seeking behavior with respect to each other, although relapse into drug-taking is always more pronounced with the conditioning drug.
-Moreover, memories associated with MDPV require more time to be extinguished.
-Also, in MDPV-treated mice, a priming-dose of cocaine triggers significant neuroplasticity, implying a high vulnerability to its abuse.
+Adverse effects

 Long-term effects

 The long-term effects of MDPV on humans have not been studied, but it has been reported that mice treated with MDPV during adolescence show reinforcing behavior patterns to cocaine that are higher than the control groups.
 These behavioural changes are related to alterations of factor expression directly related to addiction.
 All this suggests an increased vulnerability to cocaine abuse.